rodrigo-sp17/marine-scheduler/README.md

 Routing and rendering is done client-side.

 Security is achieved by JWTs, delegating to the client the responsibility of storing its tokens and sending them with every request.
+Once expired, the token can be refreshed, where it will be checked against a Redis whitelist that is cleared on logout.
 There is also support for OAuth2 authentication and signup.

 Testing is done extensively, including unit, web-layer and integration tests with in-memory databases.
 It is also deployed to a test environment in the same cloud provider from the production one for manual testing and full database